-Restaurants and food establishments can find it challenging to stay compliant with the many regulations that apply to the food service industry.
+Restaurants and quick-serve restaurant franchises can find it challenging to stay compliant with the many regulations that apply to the food service industry.
 Violations can be costly and dangerous – many regulations for the food service industry carry significant fines for non-compliance, and failing to follow proper procedures in a restaurant can lead to illness or injury.
 Managers and owners who do not stay current with laws that apply to their restaurants can put themselves, their staff, and their customers at risk.

 Health and safety laws

 The Occupational Safety and Health Administration (OSHA), an agency run by the U.S. Department of Labor, is designed to protect employees from becoming injured or ill on the job.
 While each state may set its own safety regulations, they must meet or exceed the minimum safety standards set by OSHA.